 Each student is required to complete four Comprehensive Exams which evaluate the student's general mastery of major theoretical and practical concepts taught in the M.A. in Counseling Psychology Program.
-Exam categories are as follows: Foundations of Psychology, Counseling Theory and Practice, Culture and Social Justice in Theory and Practice, Professional Development.
+These are the exam categories: Foundations of Psychology, Counseling Theory and Practice, Culture and Social Justice in Theory and Practice, and Professional Development.

 A student must pass each exam with a minimum grade of 80%.
 If the student fails to pass an exam, he or she may retake each exam once.
-All four exams must be completed with a passing score prior to receiving a grade for this course and before the student will be eligible to receive his or her diploma.
+All four exams must be completed with a passing score prior to receiving a grade and before the student will be eligible to receive his or her diploma.